chocolatey/choco-wiki/Installation-Licensed.md

 * Try `choco upgrade chocolatey.extension -y`

 If that is successful, you are good to go.
+If not, check for other processes locking files/folders in your Chocolatey installation.
+Please see [Access to the path is denied](#access-to-the-path-is-denied).

-If not, the following steps should remedy the situation:
+If neither of these have resolved the issue, the following steps should remedy the situation:

 **NOTE**: Running choco in an unlicensed sense will reset/remove all licensed configuration.